pasha112sergey/depop_extension/README.md

 ### 4. Handling Selected Items

-> There are 2 things that the user can do with selected items: they can either delete them or send them.
+> There are 2 things that the user can do with selected items: they can either delete them in bulk or send them.
 >
-> -   On deleting, each item's link is sent to the background with the "clear" type.
+> -   On deleting, each item's link is sent to the background with the "clear" message type.
 >
 > -   On sending, the popup reads the now-populated HTML table, and the input field for any details about the order.
-It then creates an HTML table styled by vanilla CSS (I wish I could've used tailwind, but emails don't have any way to reference it, or I couldn't find any) and sends the "send-email" message for each row of the table.
+It then creates an HTML table styled by vanilla CSS (I wish I could've used tailwind, but emails don't have any way to reference it, or, I should say, I couldn't find any) and sends the "send-email" message for each row of the table.
 It also updates the `shippedLinks` cache so that the user knows what links they've already shipped.

 ### 5. Miscellaneous Population of Table Rows